A Remarkable 86-acre Nature Preserve for All to Enjoy

 In 2013 an additional six acres located on Delchester Road, including the “White Farmhouse”, was added to the preserve with funds raised from the Willistown Countryside Forever capital Campaign.
 The White Farmhouse was renovated for farm and stewardship staff and intern housing and has greatly enhanced the Trust’s ability to attract top notch talent.

-The Trust would like to express profound gratitude to the Haas Charitable Trusts, National Audubon, Chester County, The Pennsylvania Department of Conservation and Natural Resources, The Pew Charitable Trusts and all of the friends, neighbors and community members who have supported the creation of Rushton Woods Preserve.
+The Trust would like to express profound gratitude to John and Janet Haas, National Audubon, Chester County, The Pennsylvania Department of Conservation and Natural Resources, The Pew Charitable Trusts and all of the friends, neighbors and community members who have supported the creation of Rushton Woods Preserve.

 If you’d like to help us maintain Rushton Woods Preserve, please make a donation today.